 Step 2.
 The customer visits the link and reviews the mandate.
 This page is certified by NPCI and hosted by LotusPay.
 The customer accepts the terms of the mandate and agrees to proceed.

 Step 3.
 The customer gets redirected to NPCI's Online Mandate Approval Gateway System (ONMAGS).
 They see a brief interstitial animation and get forwarded again.

 Step 4.
 The customer gets redirected to their bank's website.
 Here they must complete the mandate authorisation via netbanking login or debit card and PIN (depending on the option chosen earlier).
 See this article for screenshot, video and more information regarding the customer's experience.
 This displays a status to the customer and sends them back to NPCI.

 Step 5.
-The customer sees a brief success/failure message on ONMAGS and gets redirected back to LotusPay.
+The customer sees a brief success/error message on ONMAGS and gets redirected back to LotusPay.

 Step 6.
-The customer sees a success/failure message on LotusPay.
+The customer sees a success/error message on LotusPay.

 Server-to-server: LotusPay instantly informs you of the ONMAGS response by synchronously sending an `event` POST request to your webhook url, containing the full GET Mandate payload.
 This includes the `onmags_response` value and the mandate status.
 You may also use the GET Mandate API to get the full mandate payload, including its status and the ONMAGS response.

 Success scenario: If the customer has successfully authorised the `mandate`, the mandate moves from `pending` status to `submitted` status and the authorisation link becomes blocked from further attempts.
 This creates an event and a synchronous webhook post.